Life as Guru

 Invoking the Teaching of Life

 Among the more intriguing aspects of the teleological principle is that it can be invoked at will.
-Recall the well-known spiritual axiom, "When the student is ready, the teacher will appear"; so through the cultivation of a properly receptive and reverent attitude, we can accelerate the teaching process as it presents itself not only through living teachers, but through events, dreams, and symbols of many types.
+Recall the well-known spiritual axiom, "When the student is ready, the teacher will appear," so through the cultivation of a properly receptive and reverential attitude, we can accelerate the teaching process as it presents itself not only through living teachers, but through events, dreams, and symbols of many types.
 In Out of Africa, writer Isak Dinesen expressed a similar sentiment in these words:

-Many people think it an unreasonable thing, to be looking for a sign.
+"Many people think it an unreasonable thing, to be looking for a sign.
 This is because of the fact that it takes a particular state of mind to be able to do so, and not many people have found themselves in such a state.
-If, in this mood, you ask for a sign, the answer cannot fail you; it follows as the natural consequence of the demand.
+If, in this mood, you ask for a sign, the answer cannot fail you; it follows as the natural consequence of the demand."

 The process of asking for spiritual signs and teachings can be facilitated through fervent prayer, fasting, and meditation, all of which can help to align one more fully with the hidden intelligence guiding our lives.
 A dramatic example of this idea can be seen in the Native American "vision quest," where a participant leaves ordinary life behind and lives for a time in an isolated condition in nature, in hope of receiving a specific vision or life-teaching.
-Though it is commonly believed the sought revelation must take the form of an actual vision of some sort, it can just as easily take the form of a dramatic natural event or synchronistic happening involving an animal, object, or process of nature.
+Though it is commonly believed the sought-for revelation must take the form of an actual vision of some sort, it can just as easily take the form of a dramatic natural event or synchronistic happening involving an animal, object, or process of nature.
 And although it is preferable to do so, one does not necessarily need to go out into the wilderness to undertake a vision quest.
 Cultivating a spirit of receptivity will produce results in almost any environment, often in an unexpected or unconventional way.
 Even a city dweller can undertake their own vision quest by engaging in several days of mild fasting, periods of daily meditation, and an extra attentiveness to dreams and other symbolic events.
 During this period, every telephone message, remembered dream, encounter with a stranger, invitation — even advertisements on the sides of buses — might carry potent messages about one’s life direction or spiritual choices.

 The evolutionary principle that propels us toward spiritual unfoldment draws not only on the qualities of the present moment, but on the influences of both past and future as well.
 If we liken our life drama to a type of script, ours is a story comprised of karmic factors from an earlier time along with the purposive influences of future potentialities.
 Like the acorn, which is both a product of past influences (genetic, environmental, and chemical conditions) and future influences or coded biological potentialities, our own lives and circumstances represent a meshing of both past and future influences, visible in the symbols of ordinary experience.
 These interact in a dialectic process to reweave the legacies of past karma with the possibilities of future imperatives, drawing us ever closer to the enlightened realization of Self.